-Thus, Experiment 2 revealed that, on average, initial saccades with short latencies were directed towards the CoG rather than towards the handle or towards the action-direction side.
-However, from this finding alone, we cannot yet conclude that individual early initial saccades were most likely to land on the objects' CoG.
-Instead, the average landing position may be the net result of participants moving their eyes either towards the objects' handle side or towards the objects' action-direction side, with more or less equal probability.
-To exclude this possibility, we plotted distributions of landing positions in the same way as we did for Experiment 1.
-The results are shown in Figure 6, and suggest that the distributions were unimodally distributed.
+Thus, Experiment 2 revealed that, on average, initial saccades with short latencies were directed towards the CoG of the objects rather than towards the handle or towards the action-direction side, and that later-triggered saccades and most particularly refixations moved the eyes towards the action-related side.
+This was also clear from the distributions of landing positions.
+As shown in Figure 6, all distributions were unimodal.
+The distributions associated with initial saccades peaked towards the CoG of the objects, except for later-triggered saccades which were slightly biased towards the action-related side of the objects.
+However, the distributions of the landing positions of refixation saccades peaked more radically towards the action-related side of the objects, and showed a small tail towards the handle, though not as pronounced as in Experiment 1.

 Figure 6: Distributions of landing positions of initial saccades (left) and refixations (right) in Experiment 2, relative to the objects' CoG (gray dotted vertical lines).
 Given the influence of saccade latency on landing positions, we plotted separate distributions for the 33% fastest (blue), medium (green), and slowest (orange) saccades.
 In order to keep the range on the y-axis constant, we normalized absolute frequencies relative to the minimum and maximum frequency within a given distribution.